Manegan/haskell-project/README.md

 ## Introduction

-*Boolean images* are simply functions from infinite 2D spaces to black and white colors with opacity.
+*Boolean images* (also called *regions*) are simply functions from infinite 2D spaces to black and white colors with opacity.

 Module `Data.FImage.BImage` defines type the `BImage` as follows:
 ```haskell